MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Before you deploy Teams through Office 365 ProPlus, you must first uninstall any pre-existing Teams apps if they were deployed using per-machine installation.

 Teams through Office 365 ProPlus is installed per-user.
-To learn more, see the [need to point to a Office 365 ProPlus section].
+To learn more, see [Deploy Microsoft Teams with Office 365 ProPlus](https://docs.microsoft.com/deployoffice/teams-install).

 #### Teams deployments through Office 365 ProPlus updates

 Teams is also being added to existing installations of Office 365 ProPlus.
-Since Office 365 ProPlus installs Teams per-user only, see the [need to point to a Office 365 ProPlus section] section.
+Since Office 365 ProPlus installs Teams per-user only, see [Deploy Microsoft Teams with Office 365 ProPlus](https://docs.microsoft.com/deployoffice/teams-install).

 #### Using Teams with per-machine installation and Office 365 ProPlus